 Hence after descending from the coal hill I am now taking a walk to a Hutong in the immediate neighbourhood of the Forbidden City.
 A totally different atmosphere receives me there.
 Time appear to play no role.
 A group of of men is chatting and playing games in the street.
 An elderly man is just sitting in another narrow alley and watching life go by.
 A couple with a little child are hanging out the laundry in the streets.
 Cars, Motorcycles and cycle rickshaws are just parked in the alleys and they even don’t seem to be locked.
 No one seems to be concerned that they could get stolen.
 One feels to be in a whole nother world than in vibrant Beijing.

-I have initially intended to stroll through the Hutong just by myself and get lost in the alleys like a canadian guy who I have met in the Summer Palace has recommended me, but I am feeling a bit like an intruder, so I choose to do it another way.
+I have initially intended to stroll through the Hutong just by myself and get lost in the alleys like a Canadian guy who I met in the Summer Palace recommended me, but I am feeling a bit like an intruder, so I choose to do it another way.
 Talking to other guests in a courtyard café at the edge of the Hutong, I find out that most of them have done a Hutong tour by cycle rickshaw whose drivers have offered to take them around.
 However, all cycle rickshaws I encounter, either have clients already or are parked and empty with no driver around.
 The owner of the courtyard café has told me anyway that the best hutong is located near the Bell and the Drum Tower and that many of those Rickshaw drivers near the Forbidden City are illegal.
-I decide to head back to the hotel to find Leon who can hopefully give me some tips which is the best way to take a Hutong tour and how much I would have to pay, as the informations I was given so far ranged from apparently very cheap to very expensive.
+I decide to head back to the hotel to find Leon who can hopefully give me some tips which is the best way to take a Hutong tour and how much I would have to pay, as the information I was given so far ranged from apparently very cheap to very expensive.

 Taking the public bus back to the hotel is again an adventure after my visit at McDonald’s this morning.
 Neither the bus driver nor any of the other passengers speak a word of English, but with my hotel business card plus with gestures and mimic I manage to ask the people to let me know when to get off and they gesticulate when we finally reach the bus stop close to my hotel.